-You are unlikely to cause harm if you give an extra dose of amoxicillin by mistake.

-If you think you may have given your child too much amoxicillin, contact your doctor or local NHS services (details at end of leaflet).
-Have the medicine container or packet with you if you telephone for advice.
+Ampicillin is generally a safe drug, and is unlikely to cause harm if your child has an extra dose by mistake.
+If you worried you may have given your child too much, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine packet with you if you telephone for advice.